prameetc/react-redux-dynamic-form/README.md

 $ cd <my-project-name>
 ```

 When that's done, install the project dependencies.
-It is recommended that you use [Yarn](https://yarnpkg.com/) for deterministic dependency management, but `npm install` will suffice.
+It is recommended that you use [Yarn](https://yarnpkg.com/) for deterministic dependency management, however `npm install` will also suffice.

 ```bash
 $ yarn  # Install project dependencies (or `npm install`)